End-Stage Renal Disease Treatment in Phoenix, Arizona

 How Do You Treat End-Stage Renal Disease?

 - Arteriovenous Fistula creation (AV Fistula): An Arteriovenous fistula or AV Fistula creation is a surgical connection made by a Vascular Surgeon between an artery and a vein for a patient diagnosed with End-Stage Renal Disease or ESRD.
 Typically they are located in the arm and are created to allow for long-term Hemo-Dialysis access.
 AV Fistula connections are the preferred access method for patients needing long-term dialysis because of their long-term functionality.

 - Arteriovenous Graft (AV Graft): When patients are not appropriate candidates for an AV Fistula then an AV graft can be used.
 An AV graft is an artificial piece of tubing that is used to create the connection between the artery and vein.
 This tube is then punctured for future dialysis procedures.

-If you have been experiencing symptoms of end-stage renal disease it is important that you schedule an appointment with one of our highly-trained vascular surgeons.
+If you have been experiencing symptoms of end-stage renal disease it is important that you schedule an appointment with one of our highly-trained vascular surgeons in Phoenix.
 They will diagnose your symptoms and discover the best treatment option for you.
-For more information about our Vascular Surgery Center, please call (480) 668-5000 to schedule your appointment today.
+For more information about our Vascular Surgery Center in AZ, please call (480) 668-5000.